A Legal Conflict, Not a Battlefield

 History recorded in the Old Testament is full of skirmishes, battles and even prolonged wars.
 The New Testament includes many references to warfare, armor and strongholds, and Christians often talk about spiritual warfare.
 This leads us to the conclusion that we’re fighting the devil and we use military and combat terminology to describe that conflict.

 I think there’s a serious problem with this perspective.
 Is there a major conflict between Satan and followers of Jesus?
 Definitely, and we are spiritually vulnerable if we ignore it.
 The issue is how we describe that conflict.

 Is it wrong to speak of spiritual warfare or use combat terms when talking about this conflict?
-No, it may be misleading, but it’s not wrong.
+No, it may be confusing or misleading, but it’s not wrong.

 We definitely need to avoid applying our cultural understanding of warfare, however, because that’s problematic.
 So are references to first-century weapons, like swords and shields, because such terms suggest the whole concept is irrelevant to modern times.

 Non-combative or non-confrontational people may have difficulty relating to the warfare perspective.
 In addition, there are always uncertainties in military conflict.
 It involves brute force and if we don’t get the results we want, we just have to try harder.
 So as a result, Christians feel we have to defeat the devil and we struggle to do so.